gre/developer-portal/_docs/coin/live-common.md

 You will find [the compete documentation here](https://github.com/LedgerHQ/ledger-live/tree/develop/apps/cli).

-**ASK HAKIM: are the following information up to date and where they should be**

 ### Environment Variables

 Ledger Live provides a lot of flexibility through ENV variables.
 You can export them, define them before calling cli or use a tool like [direnv](https://direnv.net/).